 Not obtaining a proper PA drastically impacts practice income.
 Plans refuse to pay and preclude direct billing of the patient.
 Satisfaction of both the patient and provider suffer.
 No wonder most primary care providers see the prior authorization process as unsustainable.

-For our clients, we create efficiency by mapping processes in detail and automating the parts not requiring expert judgement.
+For our clients, we utilize our Sona ProMISe platform to create efficiency by mapping processes in detail and automating the parts not requiring expert judgement.
 We start with a tangled mess, move toward discovery of critical knowledge, and organize it for reuse and visibility.

 When a physician orders a procedure, test, or medication, we proceed through payer-imposed process steps: